 - The efforts needed to address climate change include mitigating greenhouse gas (GHG) emissions on one hand and building adaptive capacities on the other.

 - India is committed to the UNFCCC and Kyoto Protocol.

-- Japan plans on contributing to Global Climate Fund and focusing on adaptation efforts in vulnerable areas like Pacific Islands.
+- Japan plans on contributing to the Global Climate Fund and focusing on adaptation efforts in vulnerable areas like the Pacific Islands.

 - Seeking to boost the global economy’s shift to clean energy, the World Bank announced that it would stop financing oil and gas exploration and extraction from 2019.

 - Despite such development, however, according to the annual audit report of UNEP, national pledges on emission reduction made by countries under Paris Agreements will only account for one-third of what is needed to avoid the worst impact of climate change.

 - Even full implementation of the countries’ unconditional ‘NDC’ (Nationally Determined Contributions) would lead to a temperature increase of at least 3 degree Celsius by 2100.

 - To a large extent, an effective pollution regulating system will reduce the emissions of GHGs.

 - At the operational level, the industries have to be closely monitored by a responsive and competent body.